On this page

 RULE OF THUMB: PWM frequency

-As ADC conversion has to be synchronised with the PWM generated on ALL the phases, it is important that all the PWM generated for all the phases have aligned PWM.
-Since the microcontrollers usually have more than one timer for PWM generation on its pins, different architectures of microcontrollers have different degrees of alignment in between the PWM generated from different timers.
+As ADC conversion has to be synchronised with the PWM generated on ALL the phases, it is important that all the PWM generated for all the phases have aligned PWM and that it supports triggering of the ADC conversion.
+Since the microcontrollers usually have more than one timer for PWM generation and more than one ADC for reading the analog values it is important to choose the right pins for the right phase.

-In order to maximise your chances for the low-side current sensing to work well we suggest to make sure that the PWM pins chosen for your driver all belong to the same Timer.
-Finding out which pins belong to different timers might require some time to be spent in the MCU datasheet ๐Ÿ˜„ You can also always ask the community for help - community link!
+In order to maximise your chances for the low-side current sensing to work well we suggest to make sure that the PWM pins chosen for your driver all belong to the same Timer, and the ADC pins chosen for your current sense all belong to the same ADC.

 Hardware configuration